JistoInc/examples/image-creation/ansible-httpd/README.md

 ## Requirements

-* Container must have access to the internet
+* Jisto Nodes must have access to the internet
 * Jisto Nodes must be running CentOS 7 or Ubuntu 16.04